Duran-Calpoly/CS101_Lab14/README.md

 ### Task 4: Error Handling with File Operations

-Attempt to open a non-existent file (or one that is expected to cause an error upon reading, such as `badfile.pdf`).
+Attempt to open a bad file (or one that is expected to cause an error upon reading, such as `badfile.pdf`).
 Use a try-except block to handle the error appropriately.
 If an error occurs, your function should return the message `'Error: Can't Read file'`.

 ## Submission Guidelines